How to interpret this result

-There are a few common reasons why you may not see the Native American population in your Ancestry Composition results:
+Here are a few common reasons why you may not see the Native American ancestry in your results:

 - If your most recent Native American ancestor was more than five generations ago, you may have inherited little or no DNA directly from them.
 The farther back in your history you look, the less likely you are to have inherited DNA directly from every single one of your ancestors.
 This means that you can be directly descended from a Native American without having any Native American DNA.

-- Your Native American ancestry may be assigned to the Broadly East Asian & Native American population.
-Even using state-of-the-art science, the Native American and East Asian populations are genetically similar, and sometimes they can't be distinguished from each other with high confidence.
+- Your Native American ancestry may be assigned to a “Broadly” category.
+Even using state-of-the-art science, the Native American and Northeast Asian populations are genetically similar, and sometimes they can't be distinguished from each other with high confidence.

 - Throughout American history, people without a genetically Native American background have claimed Native American heritage for a variety of social reasons related to the shifting politics of race and indigeneity in the United States.
 As a result, many families without any genetically Native American ancestors have passed down stories about Native American ancestry.
 For examples, see this article or the book, Becoming Indian: The Struggle over Cherokee Identity in the Twenty-first Century, by Circe Strum.